 Hip Dysplasia: a “silent Condition” That Can Be Missed

-Signs of hip dysplasia may include: asymmetrical buttock creases, audible hip clicks or pops during a hip examination (though snapping sounds can be normal), limited range of motion when spreading hips, swayback, and exaggerated waddling limp or leg length discrepancy while learning to walk.
-Parents with questions should consult their doctor.
+Signs of hip dysplasia include asymmetry in the buttock creases, audible clicks or pops when the hips are examined, a restricted range of motion when the hips are spread, swayback, and an exaggerated strolling limp or leg length discrepancy when first learning to walk.
+If parents have concerns, they should talk to a physician.

 My Baby Nursery has a wide range of the best baby prams for you to choose from.

 There are a few universal guidelines that apply to all baby carriers, whether you're using a wrap, ring slings, lian, soft structured carrier, or something else entirely.

 The British Association of Babywearing Instructors developed the TICKS Rule for Safe Babywearing checklist.
 This aids in the memorisation of precautionary measures.

 Any infant carrier, regardless of age or size, must adhere to the TICKS Rules.

 Babywearing International has also developed a handy A-B checklist.
 You may find more information about safety guidelines and helpful illustrations of how to put the child in such a carrier on their website.

 A - AIRWAY - Make sure the baby's respiration is being closely watched while in the carrier.
 Keep the infant's airway clear at all times.
 If the baby is sitting up, it's much simpler.
 The baby's chin must be lifted off the chest (a finger or two must fit beneath the chin).
 Nothing should be covering the baby's nose or mouth, and the baby's face should be open to the air.
 The infant's face should always be in plain sight.
 In addition, the baby 's head should have been near your chin, allowing you to kiss it by simply bending forwards.